Password Security and Recommended Practices

 Screening new passwords

-To help keep Insight secure, we check passwords against the top 100 breached passwords.
+To help keep Insight secure, we also check new passwords against the top 100 breached passwords.
 If you choose one of these passwords you'll see an error message, for example:

 Password error message